 The great thing about following a ketogenic diet is that you can do it entirely for free.
 Check out my 2 week Keto Meal Plan ebook.
 It is a fantastic resource.

 How do You do Keto Cheap?

 1. Prepare Simple Cheap Keto Meals, Plan Leftovers, & Pantry Cooking

 - Keep it Simple – You don’t have to make elaborate meals every night.
-One way to eat keto on a budget is to keep meals simple so that you don’t have to invest in a lot of ingredients.
+One way to eat keto on a budget is to keep meals simple so that you don’t have to invest in many ingredients.
 Meat, veggie, and garden salad make a fantastic easy dinner idea.
-Another great option is a casserole or one-skillet recipe that has both a meat and a vegetable for a complete meal.
+Another great option is a casserole or one-skillet recipe with meat and vegetables for a complete meal.

 - Leftovers are Smart – Make enough for leftovers.
 It’s often cheaper to buy ingredients to double a recipe instead of making something new at every meal.
 You can prepare one meal to enjoy now and another as a freezer meal later.
 Or, make one meal for dinner and rewarm the next day for lunch.

 - One Day a Week Declare a Smorgasboard – Typically, one day a week for lunch, we get out all the leftovers so everyone can pick and choose their favorites.
-Instead of throwing and wasting food, we are purposeful to eat what we’ve made that week.
+Instead of throwing and wasting food, we purposely eat what we’ve made that week.

 - Pantry Cooking – Eat what you have instead of going to the grocery store to purchase ingredients for other recipes.
-There is a good chance we can all pull together a meal out of what we have in our pantry, fridge, and freezer.
-It might not be what we are craving, but it is one way to stretch your budget further and to reduce waste.
+There is a good chance we can all pull a meal out of what we have in our pantry, fridge, and freezer.
+It might not be what we are craving, but it is one way to stretch your budget further and reduce waste.

 Cheap Keto Meals: